• Skip to primary navigation

 If you love a good workhorse brand (think Seiko or Casio or Casio’s G-Shock), Monthly Watch Box is a solid choice for a subscription.
 I think it’s a less risky venture, and here’s why.

 I know that workhorse lovers have their model preferences like any other watch buyer.
-However, there’s real consolation in receiving a $350 silver G-Shock GST-B100-1ACR for $150, rather than the GST-B100-1ACR you might have slightly preferred.
+However, there’s real consolation in receiving a receiving a premium G-Shock model at a substantial discount to retail.

 Timex-VS-Casio-feaured